 It tolerates most light conditions, including low light so can be placed in most areas of the home.
 Water when the top inch of the soil is dry.

-Ponytail palms make excellent indoor plants, and they are safe for cats and dogs.
-Ponytail palms are great if you’re looking for a bigger indoor plant.
+Ponytail palms make excellent indoor plants, and they are completely safe for cats and dogs according to the ASPCA.

-If you’re looking to add a bit of colour to your home, bromeliads are the perfect indoor house plant for you.
+If you’re looking to add a bit of red or pink color to your home, bromeliads are the perfect pet safe indoor house plant for you.

 They are pet safe despite their beautiful flowers, grow in low light and are easy to find in garden stores.

 13. LIPTSTICK PLANTS

 Named for their lipstick shaped flowers, lipstick plants are beautiful when they’ve bloomed.

 Safe for cats and dogs, lipstick plants are perfect for pet owners wanting to add a touch of colour to their homes.